This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Your child has been around someone with chicken pox or the flu.

 - Your child's symptoms return.

 - You have questions or concerns about your child's condition or care.

 Your child may need any of the following:

 - Aspirin helps prevent blood clots.
 Aspirin may cause your child to bleed or bruise more easily.
-If you are told to give your child aspirin, do not give him acetaminophen or ibuprofen instead.
+If you are told to give your child aspirin, do not give him or her acetaminophen or ibuprofen instead.
 Give aspirin to your child exactly as directed.
 Aspirin may cause a serious illness called Reye syndrome.
 Reye syndrome may cause brain and liver damage.
 Ask your child's healthcare provider for more information about Reye syndrome.